GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

 ## Decrypting the CBS Open Data portal

-To get the information you want, you can take the following steps:
+I created a set of small chapters that help to understand the CBS tables and the working of api.
+Without understanding how the tables work and how the variables are named and used it is not possible to generate proper url's, so everything below is required reading.

 ### 1 - Find the right table

-Go to the [website](https://opendata.cbs.nl/statline/portal.html?_la=nl&_catalog=CBS).
+Go to the [CBS website](https://opendata.cbs.nl/statline/portal.html?_la=nl&_catalog=CBS).
 You can also go [here](https://opendata.cbs.nl/statline/#/CBS/nl/navigatieScherm/thema), this one has better navigation.
 You can search for a table with a description that matches your search request.
 [This link](https://opendata.cbs.nl/ODataApi/) provides a full listing as well, without further descriptions.

 ### 2 - Check the table preview